Pediatric Endocrine Conditions We Treat

 Growth hormone deficiency

 A growth hormone deficiency can occur when the pituitary gland doesn’t make enough growth hormone.
+A brief intro to the GH Auth process.

 Growth problems in children